charliemartinez/calamares-quirinux-theme/README.md

 In this repository I also store the necessary files for other aspects of the theme when creating the iso with Piero Proietti's EGGS program.

+### Known issues:

+1) The languages ​​are not working.

+3) Grub menu customization either.